shdennlin/ai-anki-vocabulary-cards/templates/_template-base/prompt.md

 1. A downloadable CSV file named `output.csv` containing one row per input, with columns in this exact order:

-[Insert your CSV column order here - copy from fields.json]
+[Insert your CSV column order here - match your template field names]

 2. Also display the raw CSV text in a fenced code block for quick preview.